 Vitamin K2 is menaquinone (MK-7) a fat-soluble vitamin shown to play an important role in blood clotting and support of bone formation.
 Vitamin K2 also helps prevent hardening of the arteries, thereby reducing risks of cardiovascular disease, and reducing risks of cancer.
 It allows carboxylation of bone proteins in bone formation.

-Take 1 capsule daily or as recommended by your physician
+Take 1 capsule twice daily or as recommended by your physician

 Vitamin A 5000 mg